vic-ma/howtodismantle.github.io/_posts/2023-06-23-SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.md

 # The SAP development part

 In our sample we will build a delivery monitor.
-So for a certain Shipping Point (for the Germans: Versandstelle) we want a couple of details of the deliveries listet, that are waiting to be processed at this shipping point.
-The RFC we're building is called Z_PB_DELIVERY_MONITOR, Make sure it's remote enabled.
+So for a certain Shipping Point (for the Germans: Versandstelle) we want to list a couple of details of the deliveries, that are waiting to be processed at this shipping point.
+The RFC we're building is called Z_PB_DELIVERY_MONITOR.
+Make sure it's remote enabled.

 ![image](/assets/2023-06-23/010.png)